 I first found out about Mary's Meals while searching for a charity in England to donate a box of our Kawaii Päc mini backpacks.
-Our warehouse mistakenly shipped a full carton of the wrong color to a retailer in London and as I wondered what to do, I was hoping the backpacks could go to children through a local charity.
+Our warehouse had mistakenly shipped a full carton of the wrong color to a retail store in London.
 By an online search, I came across Mary's Meals and was instantly moved by their story, how their name was inspired and how their focus is on feeding children a daily meal in a place of education, currently feeding more than a million children in schools around the world.

 I knew our 25 Remi Kawaii Päcs had found their new home when I discovered Mary's Meals also have a campaign called The Backpack Project where donated backpacks filled with school supplies are often the only gift the children receiving Mary's Meals will receive.
 Their story even inspired my son to want to help by asking for fewer gifts on his birthday and the money to go instead towards a donation to them.